CaptEmulation/coc-slack-bot/README.md

 # WARNING

 This code is highly experimental, and is under development.
-Use with cation.
+Use with caution.

 # Setup